nerdatwork/Nerdatwork-s-ColoredLog/README.md

 # NerdAtWork's ColoredLog

-Powershell script to show Storj's storagenode log with colors
+Powershell script to show Storj's storagenode log with colors.
 <hr>

 **How to install powershell on Linux?**